 Consider substituting a stability ball for a chair a few times a day to improve your balance.

-Just make sure to lean the stability ball against a stable surface like a wall before getting on and off to avoid falling.
+Just make sure to lean the stability ball against a stable surface like the corner of 2 walls before getting on and off to avoid falling.

 Stability Ball Crunches